 - ½ tsp salt

-- 1 red chili pepper, thinly sliced
+- 1 red chili flakes, thinly sliced

 Thai basil sauce